 Lemon Poppy Seed Muffins are simply scrumptious.
-Lemon poppy seed muffins are perfect for breakfast, and they are also delicious when served with coffee late in the afternoon.
+Lemon poppy seed muffins are perfect for breakfast.
+They are also delicious when served in the afternoon with coffee or tea.

 Have you ever wanted to make bakery-style muffins at home?
 Sure, you can go out and buy fancy muffins, but muffins are very easy to make in your own kitchen.
 And, there is nothing better than adding a small pat of butter to a warm fresh-out-of-the-oven muffin.
 Enjoy these easy bakery-style lemon poppy seed muffins when you make them from scratch.

 What Makes Lemon Poppy Seed Muffins so Tasty?

 These muffins are the perfect marriage of flavors – fresh lemon zest, vanilla extract, and lemon extract.
 For this recipe, we are using butter and sour cream to make these muffins tender and moist.
 These muffins will stay fresh for a couple of days after baking them.

 Poppy Seeds are Good for You

 When we think about these tiny seeds, we most often associate them with bagels and bread.
 But, poppy seeds can add great flavor and crunch to all kinds of foods.
 And, they provide some respectable health benefits as well.
 Some suggestions to incorporate poppy seeds into your diet include adding them to rice dishes and salad dressings.
 Take up the challenge and add a teaspoon of poppy seeds to your day!

 8 Tips for making the best muffins ever